SimonJMurphy/Project-Dynamite/README.md

     kepler -c inspect ~/data/output/filename_Q*.txt

 Although it may well be possible to incorporate this feature into the catalogue making process, the generic application of Inspector would not be appropriate because of the different cadences available and the occasional wish to omit poor data from such statistics.

+### Matcher

+The purpose of Matcher is to take a list of Fourier information (i.e. kic\_number, season, peak amplitude, peak frequency) and an observation index, and to port that Fourier information over to the observation index.
+The program thus take two files containing "fourier\_information" and "observation\_index" in the filename (in any order).
+Matching takes place by kic\_number and season.

+Typical usage:

+    kepler -c match_obs ~/data/output/some_fourier_information.txt ~/data/output/corresponding_observation_index.txt

+Observations for which corresponding Fourier information was not found are written to the terminal.
+Matcher produces matched\_table.txt.

 Note on Patches/Pull Requests
 -----------------------------